Slashdot

 Dilligence?
 (Score:2)

 How Long Until M$ deliberately breaks this...
-(Score:3)
+(Score:5, Insightful)

 BTW: It is no big effort for M$ to continue to test this as almost all testing by M$ is automated.
 There is an alter-motive behind this.
 Which I knew what it was.